jallanxjallan/onemanairforce/adaptation/sequences/stranded_in_manila.md

 ---
 name: Stranded in Manila
-sequence: 2
+date: 13 June 1947
+location: Manila
-status: draft
+status: synopsis
 ---

-In Manila, Dutch representatives take Muharto and Pang to court, claiming the quinine as Dutch property.
-After a dramatic court appearance, Muharto wins the case, and RI-002 returns to Jogja in September.
+In Manila, Freeberg and his "Javanese Crew" become media celebrities, but are stranded for months fighting the efforts of Dutch diplomats for ownership of the cargo.
+Freeberg is also in court, attempting to reach an agreement with Bob Walters, his former partner, regarding ownership of RI-002.